 Cats have a natural desire for greenery to chew, and your live houseplants might become a target.
 Some of these plants can be extremely toxic to cats, and for your cat's safety, you need to learn to recognize and get rid of these plants.

-Fabric and Leather Chewing
+Fabric and Leather Items

-You can derive lots of interactive play by teasing your kitten with the straw, then let him "capture" it and watch him proudly carry around his "prey."
+You can derive lots of interactive play by teasing your kitten with the straw, then letting him "capture" it and watch him proudly carry around his "prey."
 Adult cats may remember their straws, so it's not unusual to see one of them batting one around the floor.